 Mr. Helm is a co-founder of Saigene Corporation and served as Chairman and CEO until July of 2002.
 Prior to forming Saigene in 1996, Mr. Helm was Chairman of the Board and Chief Executive Officer of a biotech company in Southern California and has held senior management positions in the industry since 1992.

 Mr. Jensen received his Bachelors of Arts in Business Administration with a Minor in Mathematics at Eastern Washington University in Cheney, Washington.
-He also serves the community as chair of the Planning Policy Commission for the City of Issaquah and is a member of the King County Metro Transit Advisory Committee.
+He serves as a board member of the NABFO, the Northwest Association of Bioscience Financial Officers group, a local chapter of APFO, the National Association of Bioscience Financial Officers.
+Mr. Jensen is also a member of the CFO Roundtable group, a local discussion group of small to mid-size public and private Chief Financial Officers.
+He formerly served the local community as chair of the Planning Policy Commission for the City of Issaquah and as a member of the King County Metro Transit Advisory Committee.

 Vice President of Laboratory Services

+Dr. Maribeth Raines joined the Company in 2012 and serves as its Vice President of Laboratory Services.
+In her current position, Dr. Raines manages the laboratory operations including all technology transfers at Pacific Biomarkers.
+In her current role, Dr. Raines is responsible for providing scientific leadership and technical support to the Company’s laboratory operations and R&D programs.
 Dr. Raines is biochemist with a broad-based background in a variety of areas but especially in oncology, inflammation, and virology as well as in biomarker discovery, development and commercialization.
-Prior to joining Pacific Biomarkers, Dr. Raines served as Director of Scientific Affairs for Quest Diagnostics Clinical Trials where she helped establish biomarker, anatomic pathology, and flow cytometry testing for clinical trials and drug development.
+Prior to joining Pacific Biomarkers, Dr. Raines served as Director of Scientific Affairs for Quest Diagnostics Clinical Trials, where she helped establish biomarker, anatomic pathology, and flow cytometry testing for drug development.
 She was also responsible for building strategic alliances in emerging markets, standardizing processes, and harmonizing test results among multiple laboratories for global biomarker deployment.
-Dr. Raines also has in vitro diagnostic (GMP) experience having served as Director of Research and Development for Nichols Institute Diagnostics.
-Prior to joining Quest, she served as Director of Research and Development at Biosource/Invitrogen where she was responsible for new product development and manufacturing of reagents and assays for use in drug discovery, functional proteomics, and biomedical research.
-Dr. Raines was also an Assistant Professor at the UCLA School of Medicine in the Department of Radiation Oncology where she ran an NIH/NCI funded independent research laboratory involved in cytokine and growth factor receptor signal transduction.
-She has served as participating faculty for UCLA’s NIH funded Tumor Cell Biology Program and Breast Cancer Training Programs.
+Prior to that position, she served as Director of R&D at both Nichols Institute Diagnostics and BioSource International (now known as Life Technologies).
+In addition, she has served on the faculty at UCLA School of Medicine in the Radiation Oncology Division.
+Dr. Raines earned a B.S. degree in Biology from St. Francis University, and a Ph.D. in Biochemistry from Michigan State University.

-Ms. Aggoune is the Director of Project Services which includes responsibility for the Project Management, Data Management, and IT Departments of Pacific Biomarkers.
+Tonya Aggoune is the Vice President of Project Services which includes responsibility for the Project Management, Data Management, and Information Technology Departments of Pacific Biomarkers.
 She joined the company in 1997 as the Manager of Information Systems, which included the data management and information technology functions.
 In 2000, she also became responsible for the Project Management Department (then known as Client Services).

 Since joining Pacific Biomarkers as the head of Information Systems, Ms. Aggoune has been responsible for information technology (IT), computer operations, and the Laboratory Information Systems database.
 She is also the principle liaison between Pacific Biomarkers and client Data Management personnel to develop requirements for reporting, data transfer, and other custom database applications for pharmaceutical and diagnostic studies.
 Pacific Biomarkers recognizes the benefit of a close relationship between project management and data management in a company whose product is information (laboratory data); thus Ms. Aggoune became responsible for heading the Project Management Department in 2000.
 This team oversees project management of our pharmaceutical and diagnostic/referral studies.
 The team is responsible for coordinating the laboratory services needed to meet the sponsor’s study requirements and serves as the principle liaison between the sponsor’s project management and Pacific Biomarkers.

-Dr. Carlson joined Pacific Biometrics in 1998 as a Senior Scientist.
-He was promoted to the position of Laboratory Director in May of 2000 and is is responsible for the scientific and technical integrity of laboratory procedures and policies.
-He also serves as a science and technical consultant to internal and external Pacific Biomarkers clients.
+Timothy Carlson joined Pacific Biomarkers (then, Pacific Biometrics, Inc.) in 1998 as a Senior Scientist.
+He was promoted to the position of Laboratory Director in May of 2000 and currently serves as Senior Consultant.

 Dr. Carlson has broad training and experience in basic and clinical sciences.
-He has received grant research awards from the National Institutes of Health, American Blood Systems Research Foundation , American Association of Blood Banks, and the American Heart Association.
-Dr. Carlson has published more than 75 research papers, chapters, and abstracts in the areas of nutrition, chronic disease, and hemostasis.
+He has received grant research awards from the National Institutes of Health, American Blood Systems Research Foundation, American Association of Blood Banks, and the American Heart Association.
+Dr. Carlson has published more than 75 research papers, chapters, and abstracts in the areas of nutrition, chronic disease, and homeostasis.
 He is a registered clinical chemist and dietitian, and holds a PhD in Biochemistry.

 Director of Strategic Planning

-Mr. Waters became the Director of Strategic Planning for Pacific Biometrics in September 2002.
+Ken Waters became the Director of Strategic Planning for Pacific Biomarkers in September 2002.
 His primary focus is to assist the Company with corporate and strategic partnering activities.

 Mr. Waters has also established his own business and legal consulting practice associating with several well-known firms.
 His clients have included AT&T, Williams-Sonoma, Commodore International, CMS Enhancements Inc., ComputerLand, Power Up Software, Peerless Systems Corporation, and CelluLand.
 Mr. Waters has specialized in the computer industry, corporate turnarounds, restructuring, and providing advice in the franchise field.
 He has had experience in manufacturing, retail, and distribution in companies of varying sizes.
 He has associated himself in the past with Frank Lynn & Associates in Chicago, and with Grisanti, Gaileff, and Goldreff.